alban-read/Scheme-Windows-Tiled-Shell/chez-scheme-changes/setup_escapekey.md

 c:\projects\ChezScheme\a6nt\bin\a6nt>scheme

-The whole point though is we wanted to modify scheme; to be interruptable in a GUI window.
+The whole point though is we want to modify scheme; to be interruptable in a GUI window.

 We need to edit a file and recompile again.

-For example add this code
+For example add this minimal code; or the more expansive code in this repo.

 ```C++